Policy on Sexual Harassment

 Please review the following:

-Requires, and will provide, all Youth Ministers/Contact Leaders with a Verification Agreement Form that requires all campers 18 and older complete the requirements of their Parish and its Diocese in regard to their sexual abuse risk prevention policies, training, and background checks.
+Catholic HEART Workcamp requires, and will provide, all Youth Ministers/Contact Leaders with a Verification Agreement Form that requires all campers 18 and older complete the requirements of their Parish and its Diocese in regard to their sexual abuse risk prevention policies, training, and background checks.
 This form will be provided by CHWC and must be signed by the Youth Minister/ Contact Leader and Pastor, attesting that all adults and all campers 18 and older have successfully completed the requirements of their Parish and Diocese in regard to their sexual abuse risk prevention policies, training, and background checks.
-The Verification Agreement Form must be returned to CHWC by May 1st.

 CHWC requires all summer staff employees to have a background check prior to being hired by CHWC.